GeniusDai/kingpin/examples/quick_start/README.md

 ### Step 1.
 Define your own IOHandler

-First we will implement a IOHandler, this could tell the thread what to do when handling a connection.
+Implement a IOHandler, this could tell the thread what to do when handling a connection.

 ```
 template<typename _Data>